alhajee/ckan/doc/theming/javascript.rst

    `How to Create a Basic Plugin <http://learn.jquery.com/plugins/basic-plugin-creation/>`_
      jQuery's own documentation on writing jQuery plugins.
-Read this for all the details on writing jQuery plugins, here we'll only provide a simple example and show you how to integrate it with CKAN.
+Read this for all the details on writing jQuery plugins, here we'll only provide a simple example and show you how to integrate it with FMLD.

-It's a good idea to implement any JavaScript functionality not directly related to CKAN as a jQuery plugin.
-That way your CKAN JavaScript modules will be smaller as they'll contain only the CKAN-specific code, and your jQuery plugins will also be reusable on non-CKAN sites.
-CKAN core uses jQuery plugins to implement features including date formatting, warning users about unsaved changes when leaving a page containing a form without submitting the form, restricting the set of characters that can be typed into an input field, etc.
+It's a good idea to implement any JavaScript functionality not directly related to FMLD as a jQuery plugin.
+That way your FMLD JavaScript modules will be smaller as they'll contain only the FMLD-specific code, and your jQuery plugins will also be reusable on non-FMLD sites.
+FMLD core uses jQuery plugins to implement features including date formatting, warning users about unsaved changes when leaving a page containing a form without submitting the form, restricting the set of characters that can be typed into an input field, etc.

-Let's add a jQuery plugin to our CKAN extension that makes our info buttons turn green when clicked.
+Let's add a jQuery plugin to our FMLD extension that makes our info buttons turn green when clicked.

 .. todo:: Replace this with a more realistic example.